moagrius/TileView/README.md

 This is a major upgrade and is not backwards compatible with TileView version 2.
 If you're need a stable version, the last release of version 2 is 2.7.7, and is available as a branch, here: https://github.com/moagrius/TileView/tree/version-2.7.7, or from the [releases page](https://github.com/moagrius/TileView/releases).
 No further work will be done on version 2.

 **This is truly open source.**  I'm very happy to accept improvements or bug fixes - no caveats; create an issue, branch, and create a PR.
-I'm not super interested in finding bugs and don't want the issues page to become a wasteland - I already know what most of them are, and will start to document them as this make its way into the wild.
+While I'm not super interested in finding bugs and don't want the issues page to become a wasteland (I already know what most of them are, and will start to document them as this make its way into the wild), I am very interested in fixing those bugs - if you have the time to locate and correct a bug, please open a PR.

 ## Installation
 Add this to your app module's build.gradle.